HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

 meta_title: Interactive bounding boxes OCR in Label Studio with a Tesseract backend
 meta_description: Tutorial for how to use Label Studio and Tesseract to assist with your OCR projects
 categories:
-    - tutorial
+    - Computer Vision
-    - tesseract
+    - Optical Character Recognition
-    - optical character recognition
-    - bboxes
+    - Tesseract
 image: "/tutorials/tesseract.png"
 ---
 -->